 Our body stores carbohydrates as glycogen in our muscles (and liver, too).
 Each gram of glycogen pairs with three grams of water.
 As we deplete our muscle glycogen stores via fasting, we're also using up water stores, too.
 The longer we fast, the more important it is that the water we're drinking during those fasts includes a mix of the minerals sodium, potassium, and magnesium, so that we can fully pull that water into our bodies instead of flushing it through our systems.
 When we do this, energy levels tend to feel more even throughout the duration of the fasting period.

 ––Lucia Hawley, Functional Nutritional Therapy Practitioner

-Quickly replenish your electrolytes by adding our Wellness shot to a glass of potassium-rich coconut water.
+Quickly replenish your electrolytes by adding our whole foods Wellness shot to a glass of potassium-rich coconut water.
 It’ll boost your energy levels by keeping you just the right amount of hydrated.

 Sugars and other carbs go through your digestive system pretty quickly, causing a quick rise and fall in your blood sugar.
 In contrast, foods that have a lot of fat and/or protein get digested a lot more slowly and make you feel satiated for a much longer period of time.
 Not only do fats and proteins slow down stomach emptying, they also strongly stimulate satiety hormones (like GIP & GLP-1, for example).